Built with Blockly Real-Time Law

 The way we make laws has not kept pace with the world those laws are supposed to govern.
 We argue, we vote, we pass something — and then we lock it in, often for generations, regardless of whether it's working.
 When the facts change, the law doesn't.

-The most intelligent, the most foolproof, the most peaceful, the most transparent, and the most representative way to place rules upon ourselves.
+The most intelligent, the most peaceful, the most transparent, and the most representative way to place rules upon ourselves.

 Real-Time Law is built on publicly verifiable government data — safety statistics, health records, economic indicators, environmental measurements.
 No one wins by spin or by pressure.
 The data does the talking.